China eyes bolstering green energy ties with Africa – DW – 09/06/2024

 Chinese loans, which play an important role in trade relations, are also on the rise again.

-At the start of the summit in Beijing on September 5, Chinese President Xi Jinping said Beijing will provide a further 360 billion yuan (€46 billion) in funding for Africa over the next three years, including €27 billion in loans, €10 billion in development aid and €9 billion in direct investment.
-At least one million new jobs will be created, he said.
+At the start of the summit in Beijing on September 5, Chinese President Xi Jinping said his government will provide a further 360 billion yuan (€46 billion) in funding for African countriesover the next three years, including €27 billion in loans, €10 billion in development aid and €9 billion in direct investment.
+At least 1 million new jobs will be created, he said.

-Unlike in the previous decade, China is now focusing on "small and beautiful" projects, instead of massive, multibillion-dollar infrastructure initiatives, which have often been alleged to push economically weak African countries into debt traps and have ultimately forced China to offer debt relief.
+Unlike in the previous decade, China is now focusing on "small and beautiful" projects instead of massive, multibillion-dollar infrastructure initiatives.
+These initiatives have often been alleged to push economically weak African countries into debt traps, ultimately forcing China to offer debt relief.

 Green energy lies at the heart of this new strategy.
 Data from Boston University's Global Development Policy Center shows that China granted loans worth about $4.2 billion to eight African countries in 2023, of which around 12%, or $500 million, was allocated for renewable energy projects.